plusjeff/how-to/_posts/2016-01-03-crockpot-chili.md

 1. Taste for spices
     - Add more if needed
     - Add more water if too strong
-1. Cook for 8 hours
+1. Cook on low for 8 hours

+\* Recipe by Carli Wulff, who is amazing